FilipinoGambino/FilipinoGambino.github.io/_posts/2022-06-05-combined-arms.md

     <img src="https://filipinogambino.github.io/ngorichs/assets/images/baseline_wandb.jpg">
 </p>

-I'm not surprised it didn't perform all that well after ~20 million steps.
-It looks like it could go up a little more, but I think it's time to move on to a different model.
-In the [next post]("https://filipinogambino.github.io/ngorichs/_posts/22-06-07-combined-arms-part-2.md) I'll be building a convolutional neural network along with some embeddings.
+Unsurprisingly it didn't perform all that well after ~20 million steps.
+It looks like it could go up a little more with more training, but I think it's time to move on to a different architecture.
+In the [next post](https://filipinogambino.github.io/ngorichs/blog/combined-arms-part-2/) I'll be building a convolutional neural network along with some embeddings.